waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** Hypothesis is FALSE.
 - **Hypothesis 5:** The trigger to move the pillar is located on the 2nd floor, accessible via the ladder at (17, 3).
   - **Result:** The pathfinding tool confirmed there is no path to the ladder at (17, 3) from the western side of the room.
-  - **Conclusion:** Hypothesis is UNTESTABLE and likely FALSE.
-The two sides of 1F are separate.
+  - **Conclusion:** Hypothesis is UNTESTABLE and CONFIRMED FALSE.
+The two sides of 1F are separate areas and do not connect.
 - **New Hypothesis 6:** The trigger to move the pillar is on the section of the 2nd floor accessible from the ladder at (2, 6).
-I must have missed it on my initial exploration.
+To reach this area, I must first return to the initial section of 1F via the ladder at (6, 4).
-  - **Test Plan:** Travel to the ladder at (2, 6) and ascend to Sprout Tower 2F.
-Thoroughly re-explore this area for a switch, NPC, or event that affects the 1F pillar.
+  - **Test Plan:** Travel to the ladder at (6, 4) and descend.
+Then, navigate to the ladder at (2, 6) and ascend to the other section of Sprout Tower 2F.
+Thoroughly re-explore this new area for a switch, NPC, or event.

 # Archive: Log of Blocked Paths, Solved Puzzles & Old Info
 <details>